MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 To support RISC-V linker relaxation, `gcc/config/tc-riscv.c` starts a new fragment after a relaxable instruction.

+Section fragments are allocated using a gnulib `obstack`.
-A `struct frag` represents a code fragment that contains some known number of bytes, followed by some unknown number of bytes.
+A `struct frag` represents a fragment that contains a fixed number of bytes (like LLVM `MCDataFragment`), followed by some unknown number of bytes determined by the fragment type and other information.
+The fixed part is stored in a fake flexible array member `char fr_literal[1];` within the `frag` structure.

 A fixup (`struct fix`) describes a location of size 1/2/4/8 within a fragment that will be changed at write time.
 The location will be changed to `value(fx_addsy)-value(fx_subsy)+fx_offset`.